Information for donors

 An Art Collection Policy has been developed to provide guidelines for adding to our Art Collection.
 Copies are available from the Library.

-If you are considering making a donation to the art collection, please contact the Art Collections Curator for assistance.
+If you are considering making a donation to the library, please contact the Archivist, Art Collections Curator or Macmillan Brown Library Manager for assistance.
 This page should answer some common questions that Donors often ask when considering whether to deposit their papers with the Macmillan Brown Library.

 What do we collect?

 Our collecting activities are primarily orientated towards supporting the research needs of University of Canterbury staff and students, but as part of this goal we also aim to preserve records of historical significance to the wider community.

 The collection is particularly strong in the areas of the records of Trade Unions, personal papers gathered by Members of Parliament and Ministers of the Crown, personal and family papers compiled by individuals, the records of Te Rūnanga o Ngāi Tahu, University of Canterbury records and the papers of voluntary groups active in the community.
 Our collecting activities are designed to build upon these strengths.

 In addition we vigorously pursue the collection of records from a broad cross section of the community, from both organizations and individuals